 The situation is the same with skin irritation in pools and spas.
-If you simply want to reduce the skin irritation symptoms, I’m sure that there are a wide variety of lotions and oils readily available for your skin.
-However, if you want to look into the actual cause, then we need to go back to the basics of water chemistry.
+If you want to reduce the skin irritation symptoms, I’m sure there are a wide variety of lotions and oils readily available for your skin.
+However, if you want to look into the actual cause, we need to go back to the basics of water chemistry.

-First, let’s look at Chlorine.
+First, let’s look at chlorine.
 Then, we will look at other water quality factors that may also contribute to skin irritation.

-Most importantly, I suggested a Free Available Chlorine (FAC) level of…(???)
+Most importantly, I suggested a Free Available Chlorine (FAC).

 What is Free Available Chlorine?

-It is also true that several other things can cause that eye irritation–but generally when the irritation is that immediate, it is most likely a high level of Chloramines.
+It is also true that several other things can cause that eye irritation–but generally, when the irritation is that immediate, it is most likely a high level of Chloramines.

-You could have irritation from excessive chlorine– including Free Chlorine levels– but generally those levels would be as high as 10ppm or more.
+You could have irritation from excessive chlorine– including Free Chlorine levels–, but generally, those levels would be as high as 10ppm or more.
 Most people will not notice a problem in 10ppm – as long as the other water quality factors are within the proper range.

 First, you have to test the water properly.
-If there are zero chloramines (remember, just .2 ppm will cause eye & sinus irritation- and could cause skin irritation in the right situation) then we go to the next concern- -pH.
-If there are choramines present, then we need to get rid of them!
+If there are zero chloramines (remember, just .2 ppm will cause eye & sinus irritation- and could cause skin irritation in the right situation), then we go to the next concern- -pH.
+If chloramines are present, then we need to get rid of them!

 Although you will need to finish testing the water for other factors, we will discuss those factors in another article.
-It is impossible to treat the water properly, if we don’t know all of the factors- as the different water quality factors affect each other.
-Assuming that the water is properly balanced-except for those pesky chloramines, then we need to oxidize the chloramines.
+It is impossible to treat the water properly if we don’t know all the factors- as the different water quality factors affect each other.
+Assuming that the water is properly balanced-except for those pesky chloramines, we need to oxidize the chloramines.
 There are many ways to do this.
-Many commercial pools today will have an ozone generator or a medium pressure UV unit that will reduce chloramine levels if it is working properly.
-If not, then we go back to the old standard– we shock the pool.
-This is part of the confusion for many people.
-If you smell lots of chlorine in the pool area (because there are lots of smelly chloramines), then why in the world would you want to add MORE chlorine?
-The problem is the oxidation of the chloramines.
-If you add the correct amount of chlorine to the pool, within hours, the smell will actually be less because you have oxidized those nasty chloramines.
+Many commercial pools today will have an ozone generator or a medium pressure UV unit that will reduce chloramine levels if it works properly.
+If not, we return to the old standard– we shock the pool.
+This is where most people get confused.
+If you smell lots of chlorine in the pool area (because there are lots of smelly chloramines), why would you want to add MORE chlorine?
+The problem is the oxidation of chloramines.
+If you add the correct amount of chlorine to the pool within hours, the smell will be less because you have oxidized those nasty chloramines.

-Ok, so we have reviewed much of the basics about proper chlorination for your swimming pool and how to avoid skin irritation due to improper chlorination.
+We have reviewed much of the basics about proper chlorination for your swimming pool and how to avoid skin irritation due to improper chlorination.

-Whew– that is probably more water chemistry than most of us want to digest in one sitting- -so we will address the other factors
+Whew– that is probably more water chemistry than most of us want to digest in one sitting- -so we will address the other factors.

 About the author.
 J Kevin Tucker

 In 2006, I was introduced to the H2OGym product line of aquatic exercise equipment by a friend that had worked for a competing chemical company when I worked for BioLab.
-I now import from Taiwan and market the underwater treadmills, steppers and other equipment for sale primarily in the US.
+I now import from Taiwan and market the underwater treadmills, steppers, and other equipment for sale primarily in the US.
 My company is H2OGym-US, LLC.